eero-lehtinen/eerolang/README.md

 // Pre-declare `x` as an input global the script can read. let mut program = compile("result := x * 2", &["x"]).unwrap();

-// Supply inputs and run; the VM is reusable across runs. program.run_with_globals(&[("x", Value::number(21.0))]).unwrap();
+// Supply inputs and run, the program is reusable across runs. program.run_with_globals(&[("x", Value::number(21.0))]).unwrap();
 assert_eq!(program.global("result").unwrap().as_int(), Some(42));
 ```